jancarloviray/notebook-reactjs/lessons/bootstrap.md

-# Bootstrapping an Isomorphic Application
+# Bootstrapping an Isomorphic Application with ReactJS

-Goal for this document is to create an Isomorphic Project with ReactJS/NodeJS with line-by-line explanation within the codes.
+Goal for this project is to create an Isomorphic Project with ReactJS with line-by-line explanation.

 ## Requirements

-- ReactJS
+- ReactJS (client/server-side view)
-- Flux (facebook/flux)
+- Flux (facebook/flux, the architecture for react)
-- Gulp (general build)
+- Gulp (general build; might not be needed)
-- Webpack (js/jsx build)
+- Webpack (js/jsx build and more)
-- Webpack Dev Server (livereload/hotreload)
+- Webpack Dev Server (for “Hot Loading” - a better livereload)
-- ExpressJS (server)
+- ExpressJS (minimal server)
-- Docker
+- Docker (for isolated containers like Heroku)
 - Testing Framework (?)

 ## Table of Contents